ETMORTY/startup/notes.md

 ### From Experience
 It's actually not that complex to port.
 Simply copy the sections into jsx files under a function and change class to className.

+Need to change style and for to something else the same way we have to do className instead of class.